vivekganesan01/k8sClusterVitals/README.md

 This setup will allow k8sClusterVitals to monitor the specified Secrets and ConfigMaps based on the provided configuration.

 ## Example Output:
-#### If a provided secret or configmap does not exists, the following command will return not_ok:
+### If a provided secret or configmap does not exists, the following command will return not_ok:
 ---
 ```
 curl -X GET http://localhost:1323/healthcheck/v1/health
+# return not_ok
 ```
 For continuous status updates:
 ```